Here are Bukit Timah's best places to eat, shop, get pampered and explore nature's finest.

 Bukit Timah Market & Food Centre, 116 Upper Bukit Timah Road, Singapore 588172

 An acronym for At-Land-Air-Sea, Atlas Coffeehouse truly embodies a more zen-inspired concept.
-High ceiling, big glass windows and spacious dining area… what’s not to like about this cafe at Bukit Timah?
+High ceiling, big glass windows and spacious dining area… what’s not to like about this cafe in Bukit Timah?
 Helmed by the splendid team behind Assembly Coffee, it’s no wonder Atlas Coffeehouse also delivers a great selection of food and bevvies.
-It uses coffee beans from Two Degrees North Coffee Co – a blend of Brazilian and Guatemalan beans – so you can expect flavourful tones from the coffee.
-As for food, the cereal prawn pasta is certainly worth a try, but if you ask us, the summer chicken stew with sourdough is the bomb.
+The cereal prawn pasta is certainly worth a try, but if you ask us, the summer chicken stew with sourdough is the bomb.

 Atlas Coffeehouse, 6 Duke’s Road, Singapore 268886

 If you’re a cake person, this is the place to be.
 We’re in love with the exterior of this cosy cafe.
-And also its list of hand-crafted cakes, including the signature chocolate fudge, carrot, tiramisu, strawberry forest, dark velvet and even banana gula melaka butterscotch!
-Find cupcakes, cookies and coffee to compliment your sweet treats at Vicky’s Cakes.
+Also, its list of hand-crafted cakes, including the signature chocolate fudge, carrot, tiramisu, strawberry forest, dark velvet and even banana gula melaka butterscotch!
+Find cupcakes, cookies and coffee to compliment your sweet treats here.

 Vicky’s Cakes, #02-K47, Bukit Timah Plaza, 1 Jalan Anak Bukit, Singapore 588996

 Get away from the hustle and bustle of the city and head to Riders Cafe.
-In our opinion, it’s the best thing you can get if you’re thinking of a short “country”-style escape here.
-Tucked away in the lush greenery of Bukit Timah Saddle Club (yes, there are adorable horsies all around), this peaceful spot is great for any meal of the day.
+In our opinion, it’s the best thing you can get if you’re thinking of a short “country”-style escape.
+Tucked away in the lush greenery of Bukit Timah Saddle Club (yes, there are adorable horses all around), this peaceful food spot is great for any meal of the day.

 Riders Cafe, 51 Fairways Drive, Singapore 286965

 Joined at the hip with holistic wellness centre Balanced Living, The Living Cafe serves raw and unprocessed organic foods.
 Its healthy burgers and pizzas, fresh juices and smoothies, and homemade cakes come at incredibly affordable prices.
-There are plenty of mains on the menu, but leave some space for dessert: The raspberry brownie is a must-try.
+There are plenty of mains on the menu, but leave some space for dessert: The raw blueberry cheesecake is a must-try.